careerpolitics/careerpolitics-platform/kube/deployment-guide.md

   * Push to Docker Hub or DigitalOcean Container Registry:

     ```bash
-    docker build -t muraridevv/careerpolitics-platform:latest .
+    docker build --target production -t muraridevv/careerpolitics-platform:latest .
     docker push muraridevv/careerpolitics-platform:latest
     ```

 3. **Domain**

-  * Ensure you have `careerpolitics.in` (or your custom domain) ready to point to the cluster.
+  * Ensure you have `careerpolitics.com` (or your custom domain) ready to point to the cluster.

 ---